Installment loans: What they are and how they work

 Heard the term “installment loan” but not exactly sure what it means?
-An installment loan is actually a common credit product.
+An installment loan is a common credit product.
 In fact, you might already have one or two of your own.

 When you take out an installment loan, you immediately receive the money you’re borrowing or the item you’re purchasing.
 You pay it off—sometimes with interest—in regularly scheduled payments, known as installments.
 You typically owe the same amount on each installment for a set number of weeks, months or years.
 Once the loan is paid back in full, the account is closed permanently.

 An alternative to an installment loan is a revolving credit account, like a credit card.
 Unlike installment credit, revolving credit is open-ended.
-That means it can be used and paid down repeatedly for as long as the account remains open and in good standing.
+This means it can be used and paid down repeatedly for as long as the account remains open and in good standing.

-Types of Installment Loans
+Types of installment loans

 There are different types of installment loans, and they can be secured or unsecured.
-This refers to whether you need an asset, or “collateral,” that could be used to pay back the loan if you can’t.
+This refers to whether you need an asset, or collateral, that could be used to pay back the loan if you can’t.
 Each loan’s interest rate, repayment term, fees and penalties may be different.
 So whatever you’re in the market for, it’s a good idea to shop around.